alexenglish/VerusExtras/README.md

 I have this set as an entry in my .profile on a number of staking systems so the balance is presented on login.

+### walletactivity.sh
+Shows recent wallet transactions printed in an easy-to-read columnized format, with color coding.
+There are two optional arguments.
+The first is the number of transactions to view - the default is 100.
+The second will create output intended for script parsing if there is any value - colors will be dropped and the output will be plain tab-delimited without column formatting.

 ## Scripting Control

 ### doeachblock.sh